OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 Some third parties’ embedded content or plugins on the Service, such as Facebook “Like” buttons on Evernote.com, may allow their operators to learn that you have visited our website, and they may combine this information with other, identifiable information they have collected about your visits to other websites or online services.
 For more information with additional examples, see the “Social Media Features” section of our Cookie Information page.

 We do not share your account information or user activity history with third parties for the purpose of enabling them to deliver their advertisements to you.
 As described on our Cookie Information page, we contract with third-party advertising networks in order to deliver relevant Evernote advertisements to you across the Internet and to manage our communications with you.

+In addition, we may share with partners or service providers a hashed identifier derived from the personal information you have submitted to us (such as your email address) to serve you ads when you visit partners’ and providers’ websites, applications or platforms.
+We may, for instance, participate in the Twitter Tailored Audience and Facebook Custom Audience services.
+To learn more about the privacy controls that Twitter and Facebook offer and honor for those respective services, please visit here for Twitter and here for Facebook.
+You may opt out of certain ad targeting and retargeting services by visiting the Digital Advertising Alliance’s opt-out page, or the Network Advertising Initiative’s opt-out page.
+We also may share a hashed identifier derived from the personal information you have submitted to us (such as your email address) with service providers who help us manage and track the effectiveness of our marketing efforts.

+If I’m a Member of an Evernote Business Account, Can My Account Administrator See Any of My Data?

+An Administrator (“Admin”) of an Evernote Business account has access to all Notes you create in any Business Notebook.
+The Admin also can see all Business Notes or Business Notebooks you’ve shared and with whom you have shared this content.
+(The Admin will see the profile name for other members of the Business account or the contact information for people who are not in the Business account).
+An Admin cannot access any of the Notes in your personal account or any of your Work Chat contents, however.
+If domain auto-approval is turned off for your Business account and your Evernote account is associated with your Business account’s email domain (e.g., \[username\]@widgets.com), then when you send a Work Chat to someone else with an email address on the same email domain as you, then the Admin will know that you sent the Work Chat message but will not be able to view the contents of that message.
+We do this so Business account Admins know who else in your organization may need to be invited to join the Evernote Business account.

+For more information on how your personal Evernote account works with your Evernote Business account, please review our Knowledge Base article on this subject entitled “Are a user's personal notebooks or personal information accessible by other Evernote Business users or Admins?”.

 What Information Does Evernote Share When I Share Notes or Use Work Chat?